Exporting fresh exotic tropical fruit to Europe

 The main supplier of red pitahaya to the European market is Vietnam, but during the season it changes to Israel and South America.
 Israel supplies the southern part of Europe by sea at a lower cost price than Vietnam, which supplies by air.
 Colombia and Ecuador supply small quantities of the yellow variety of pitahaya.

 Cashew apple: Cashew apples, unlike the cashew nut, are not very common as an export product to Europe.
-With around 1.8 million tonnes, Brazil is the largest producer (and consumer) of cashew apples (‘caju’), followed by Mali with 75 thousand tonnes.
+With around 1.8 million tonnes, Brazil is the largest producer (and consumer) of cashew apples (‘caju’), followed by Madagascar and Mali with each 70 to 75 thousand tonnes.

 Other fruits: Thailand is Europe’s main supplier of the niche fruits sapodilla plums and jackfruit.
 Tamarinds are more often processed before exporting and used in food preparation.